caelum/vraptor-console/README.md

 Customizing jetty version
 -------------------------
-In the first run of vraptor-console.sh, jetty-8.1.10 will be downloaded and used.
+In the first run of vraptor-console, jetty-8.1.10 will be downloaded and used.
 To use other versions, simply create a `vraptor-console.properties` file and define JETTY_URL variable with the url of jetty-dist to download.
 For example, to use jetty 9:

 	JETTY_URL="http://eclipse.c3sl.ufpr.br/jetty/stable-9/dist/jetty-distribution-9.0.2.v20130417.tar.gz"

 Other variables may be overriden in `vraptor-console.properties` file.
-See `vraptor-console.sh`to find out which variables may be customized.
+See `vraptor-console` script to find out which variables may be customized.

 Production